New Hampshire Association of Family & Consumer Sciences

 2019 Fall conference registration is now live!

-- What: Helping People Develop Essential Knowledge & Skills - NHAFCS Fall Conference
+- What: Helping People Develop Essential Knowledge & Skills - NHAFCS Fall Conference.
+Click here for full schedule and speaker information!

 - When: October 25, 2019 from 8:00 am - 4:00 pm